karolisw/hyperfetch/README.md

 #### HyperFetch is a tool consisting of:
 - A [website](https://white-rock-097162f03.3.azurestaticapps.net/) for fetching hyperparameters that are tuned by others
 - This pip-module for tuning and saving hyperparameters yourself
+- NB: Only compatible with Linux distributions.
+Might be compatible with MacOS, but not yet tested.

 #### The intention of HyperFetch is to:
 - Make recreation of existing projects easier within the